 Hello coffee enthusiast!
 Can’t start the day without your favorite cup of coffee?
 Well, we don’t blame you.
 A great cup of coffee can be just what you need to kick-start the day.
 Don’t worry, we got your back because here is a simple recipe on how to make French press coffee at home.

 While hitting the local coffee shop for your regular cup of joe can be manageable, making them by yourself at home can actually be quite convenient.

-Moreover, if you are also an ardent coffee person who can’t do with just one cup of coffee, then these step-by-step instructions on how to make French press coffee can really save your dollars in the long run.
+Moreover, if you are also an ardent coffee person who can’t do with just one cup of coffee, then these step-by-step instructions can really save you dollars in the long run.

 Now, ‘why French press coffee?’ you might ask.
 Well, it really just depends on what you prefer.
 While regular drip coffee can be delicious, French press coffee tends to be more flavorful.

 This may be attributed to the fact that French press coffee is brewed with fresh coffee grounds and also the brewing method helps to retain the flavorful natural oils, unlike the drip coffee maker which filters out the natural oils.

 If you are a coffee person then you may also have noticed that French press coffee is often charged more than the regular drip coffee.